 Organics recycling decreases emissions by reducing and repurposing food waste.
 In landfills, food waste releases significant levels of greenhouse gas emissions.
-However, practices such as composting reduce or prevent the release of methane as organic matter breaks down.
-The use of compost in local communities can also decrease the need for synthetic fertilizers in gardens and other green spaces; and most of these synthetic fertilizers produce 4-8 lbs. of CO2 emissions per ton throughout their production and transportation.
-The composition of these synthetic fertilizers produce 4-8 lbs. of CO2 emissions per ton throughout their production and transportation.
+However, practices such as composting reduce or prevent the release of methane as organic matter breaks down.142 The use of compost in local communities can also decrease the need for synthetic fertilizers in gardens and other green spaces; and most of these synthetic fertilizers produce 4-8 lbs. of CO2 emissions per ton throughout their production and transportation.143

 This tactic calls for returning at least 20% of organic waste resources to communities to improve soil health and water retention, which can improve neighborhood green spaces, support community gardens, and support individuals in planting and caring for gardens.
-Compost can be used to help grow crops and vegetation, thus reducing the need for chemical fertilizers.
-144
+Compost can be used to help grow crops and vegetation, thus reducing the need for chemical fertilizers.144